Electronic Medical Records: Approaches for Ensuring Source Document and 21 CFR Part 11 Required Components

-Current societal events have influenced the increased use of an electronic medical record (EMR), one being the promotion of a national electronic medical record.
+Current societal events have influenced the increased use of an electronic medical record (EMR), one being the promotion of a national EMR.
 More and more research sites are using an EMR for all or part of their case histories for research subjects.
 The industry has defined the characteristics that source documents in any form must include, and 21 CFR Part 11 includes standards for electronic source data.
 Challenges in monitoring the original source document have been growing and unaddressed in many situations.
 The FDA’s final guidance document for 21 CFR Part 11 supports certain characteristics that EMRs should include, but many site electronic records do not meet the requirements.
 This web seminar will discuss assessment of EMRs, ideal monitoring vs. contingency planning, and risk management.

-- Define source documents (FDA & ICH)
+- Define source documents (FDA and ICH GCP E6 Guideline)

 - Explain required characteristics for source documents in any form